COMP311/useful_digital_components/README.md

   <img src="https://i.imgur.com/QvnfEZB.png">
 </p>

 The input is 32-bit, so we set "Input Splitting" to 32, which creates the blue input dot labeled 0-31 on the splitter.
 For four groups of 8 bits, we set "Output Splitting" to "8,8,8,8".
 This creates four red output dots labeled 24-31, 16-23, 8-15, and 0-7 on the splitter.
+To see more details about the syntax of the "Input Splitting" and "Output Splitting" fields, right click a splitter/merger and click "Help".
 Lastly, all outputs are 8-bit.

 ### Ungraded exercise